cmu-phil/tetrad-fx/src/main/java/io/github/cmuphil/tetradfx/ui/ReadMe.md

 TODO FOR THE FIRST DRAFT BY THE END OF SEPTEMBER, AFTER WHICH WE WILL STOP AND DECIDE WHETHER TO CONTINUE:

-1. Make a Knowledge editor, persist knowledge.
+1. Make a Knowledge editor and persist knowledge.

 POSTPONE FOR IF WE CONTINUE TO PURSUE THIS PROJECT: